 By sharing their stories, we learn about the daily lives of couples running a business together that are activists for freedom and equality together, facing everyday problems together, or that is what they are actually two people in love.
 We want them to be seen – by sharing their stories.

 How did you get involved in LGBT and HIV/Aids activism?

-In 2014 I received the Axgil (Danish Rainbow Awards) Activist Award, and I was sitting at a table with all the other award-winners that had invested years of their lives into activism, and I realized that I need to do more to have a real impact.
-So I promised myself, from now on, when I do something, it needed to add value.
+In 2014, I received the Axgil Activist Award (Danish Rainbow Awards), and I was sitting at a table with all the other award-winners that had invested years of their lives into activism, and I realized that I need to do more to have a real impact.
+So, I promised myself, from now on, when I do something, it needed to add value.
 Real value.

 In the same year, I caught HIV, and suddenly, I found myself being in the minority.
 I did not want attention on me at that point.
 Back then, the topic was still sort of taboo.
 But that was also when I realized how important it is to make your voice hear.
 Because I had no person to go to for help or answers because I didn’t know anybody in the same situation, this became my motivation because I didn’t want others to feel as lonely with their HIV as I felt.

 What kind of campaigns does your activism involve?

 My video message to Russia was my project, and it was absorbed later in the worldwide campaign of ToRussiaWithLove.
 That way, I also got involved with Copenhagen Pride, where I was a board member for two years.
 After I have moved to Amsterdam, I have cooperated with the Danish Aids Foundation within a group that focuses on the special needs of LGBTQI in the health care system.
 Additionally, I am also a community ambassador to provide people with the latest information regarding tests, treatments, etc. So people can contact me via all my social media profiles and ask their questions, and the information will be Aids Foundation approved.